AET-DevOps25/team-dev_ops/README.md

 This installs Docker, logs in to the container registry, and starts the application.

-0. Update the `DOMAIN` variable in .env to the obtained public IP.
+0. Update the `DOMAIN` variable in .env to the obtained public IP and append `.nip.io`.
+This allows to use tls, but also to route to prometheus and grafana

 1. Place the private key file (`labsuser.pem`, obtained earlier) into `~/.ssh/`.